anatoly-scherbakov/yeti.sh/content/posts/precious-serverlessness.md

 | db.t3.large  | 60%               | 68%                            |

 You can interpret this table like this: in order to get Aurora performance similar to RDS instance `db.t3.medium` for the same or lower price, you need to keep the Aurora DB online for 60% (or less) of the whole time.

+## Caveats

+- On production, when a user sends a request while Aurora cluster is paused, the cluster will require a few seconds to start, which means increased latency for the user.
+- We have noticed issues with auto scaling Aurora databases which I might describe in another post in more detail.

+## Conclusion

+There are reasons why one could still prefer Aurora over RDS (because of better throughput on the same hardware, etc).
+I would suggest this as a takeout from this post in case your pattern of load is predictable and stable:

+- On production, use Aurora Provisioned (or RDS if you want to save more) — to ensure minimum latency and optimal price;
+- On dev/staging/preprod, use Aurora Serverless so that your databases are only spinned up when you are playing with them.